JustPhantom50/Discord-Staff-System/README.md

 ## Commands:
 - staff_create @user role - Creates a staff member with a corresponding role (is owner only)
 - staff_remove @user - Removes a staff member from the system (is owner only)
-- staff_force_logout @user - Forces a user logout to prevent abuse (is owner only)
+- staff_force_logout @user - Forces a user to logout to prevent abuse (is owner only)
 - staff_login - login to the staff system (you will have to be added)

 ## functions:
-- @is_staff() - its a command check so @ it right after the command call. will check to see if you are a staff member
+- @is_staff() - This is a command check, add this below `@commands.command`, etc. This will check to see if they are a staff member but does not check anything else.
-- is_admin(ctx) - just a function, that will check to see if you are an admin
+- is_admin(ctx) - Just a function, it will check to see if the user is in the admin category (checks if the user is logged in)
-- is_mod(ctx) - just a function, that will check to see if you are a mod
+- is_mod(ctx) - Just a function, it will check to see if the user is in the mod category (checks if the user is logged in)
-- is_support(ctx) - just a function, that will check to see if you are a support member
+- is_support(ctx) - Just a function, it will check to see if the user is in the support category (checks if the user is logged in)

-### roles types are as follows but can be changed:
+### These are the default role types:
 - admin - admin, owner, core_team
 - mod - mod, moderator
 - support - support

 ## Config:
-By default when you log in, you have 10 minutes to do what you need to do then it forces a logout. you can change that by going to line 58 and replacing "600" with your desired amount of seconds.
+By default when you log in, you have 10 minutes to do what you need to do than it forces a logout.
+You can change that by going to line 58 and replacing "600" with your desired amount of seconds.
 If you do not want that function, comment out lines 51-71 and line 49.
-By default this task allows all admins to be exempt from the force logout, this way admins and login and stay logged in. if you want to remove this please comment out lines 59 and 60
+By default this task allows all admins to be exempt from the force logout, this way admins can stay logged in.
+If you want to remove this please comment out lines 59 and 60.